 iSchools members are entitled and encouraged to display the iSchools logo on their websites.
 This shows the world that you are part of a consortium of highly respected institutions, and a leader in the information field.
 Click here for logos and guidelines; you can share this link with your school’s webmaster.

-The iSchools also maintain several mailing lists that let heads of schools collaborate with their colleagues regionally and worldwide.
+Collaboration with peers The iSchools also maintain several mailing lists that let heads of schools collaborate with their colleagues regionally and worldwide.
 Heads of schools may designate a substitute representative to manage these communications if they wish (see below under Ongoing Participation/Substitute Representatives).
-There is also a list for the use of you communications staff.
-Details on mailing lists can be found onthis password protected webpage.
-If you have forgotten the password, you can request it from any of the iSchools staff listed here.
+There is also a list for the use of your communications staff.
+The email addresses for these lists will be sent to you.
+In order to promote privacy and reduce spam, the list addresses are no longer provided on the website.

 Posting news to the iSchools website

 Members can submit news items to our website, where it will be viewed by leading information scholars, researchers and practitioners worldwide.
 Click here for the news submission form; this link is also availble on our news page.

 Sponsored Research Fund

 The iSchools maintain a sponsored research fund for the benefit of all member schools.
 Faculty and graduate students may apply for research grants ranging from $1,000 to $5,000 USD.

 Posting of job opening